 The 72 hour heat pack will activate in approximately 30-45 minutes and reach its peak surface temperature of 115°F (46°C) in approximately 4 hours.
 The temperature of the heat pack will then gradually decrease and maintain at approximately 100°F (38°C) for majority of of its operational life.

-One 72 hour heat pack will increase the temperature of a 1 cubic foot insulated box by approximately 15 degrees, for every additional heat pack that you use the temperature will raise an additional 10 degrees.
-Ideally the 72 hour heat pack is used for priority 2-3 day shipping (with out delays), as they are not recommended for 3+ days shipping.
-Please order our 96 hour heat packs for shipments that require 3 or more days of transit times.
+One 72 hour heat pack will increase the temperature of a 1 cubic foot insulated box by approximately 15 degrees.
+For every additional heat pack that you use the temperature will raise an additional 15 degrees.
+Ideally the 72 hour heat pack is used for priority or express shipping times of 2-3 days (with out delays).
+They are not recommended for shipping options of 3+ days of transit.
+Please order our 96 hour heat packs for shipments that require 3-4 days of transit time.

-Heat packs get very warm once they reach their peak temperature, as such, please take precautions not to allow the heat pack to be in direct contact with the animals or plants you are shipping.
-Winter in Canada can be unpredictable, and carriers experience delays quite often, as such, always allow at least one more day of shipping than the carrier claims to offer.
-We recommend to avoid shipping perishable items during the extreme rush of Black Friday and Boxing Day sales.
+Heat packs get very warm once they reach their peak temperature, as such, please take all precautions to not allow the heat pack to be in direct contact with the animals or plants you are shipping.
+Winter in Canada can be very unpredictable, and carriers experience delays quite often.
+As such, we recommend to always allow at least one more day of shipping than the carrier claims to offer.(please order a heat pack that can accommodate this type of delay) We also recommend to avoid shipping perishable items during the extreme rush of Black Friday,Cyber Monday and Boxing Day/Week sales.
 Please use good judgement when packing live animals and plants for shipping, their well being depend on it.

 *UniHeat 72 Hour Heat Pack are available for sale and shipping available in Canada only